 Designing and building a custom interim power solution

 While this was far from a standard project, it was well within CK Power’s wheelhouse.
-With a team of experienced, tenured engineers and service technicians on staff, CK Power was willing and able to think outside of the box to provide a Design-Build power solutions.
+With a team of experienced, tenured engineers and service technicians on staff, CK Power was willing and able to think outside of the box to provide a design-build power solution.

 During the course of this project, we not only relied on the breadth and depth of experience we have in house, but we also worked closely with our partners —each with a varying area of expertise— to meet the needs of the medical center.